-The practical aspect of the training is organized over two weeks dedicated to interdisciplinary field work in regions with a potential risk such as the island of Vulcano in the southern part of Italy (volcanic eruption), flooding and landslide aspects are studied in Switzerland.
-For this part in the field, applicants must be in a good physical health as they will climb on the top of a volcano (from sea level to about 400 m a.s.l), be exposed to gas emissions (e.g. SO2) and walk in the altitude of the Swiss Alps.
+The practical aspect of the training is organized over two weeks dedicated to interdisciplinary field work in regions with a potential risk such as the island of La Palma in Spain (volcanic eruption), flooding and landslide aspects are studied in Switzerland.
+For this part in the field, applicants must be in a good physical health as they will hike in a volcanic setting, be exposed to gas emissions (e.g. SO2) and walk in the altitude of the Swiss Alps.

 The dissertation, which is the result of a personal work showing the aptitude of the candidate to solve a given problem, is to be completed within 8 months following the course.
 However, a first draft should reach the CERG 6 months after the end of the exams.

 General Teaching Program

 - The program of specialization in the assessment and management of geological and climate related risk is placed under the responsibility of a steering committee.